Thomas D. Lyon, J.D., Ph.D.

 Gabrielle Biersach

 Gabrielle Biersach graduated from USC in 2023 with a B.A. in Psychology and a minor in Forensics & Criminality.
-She grew up in Honolulu, Hawaii, and loves spending time outdoors going to the beach and hiking.
+She grew up in Honolulu, Hawaii, and loves spending time outdoors, going to the beach, and hiking.
 Gabrielle started at the lab as an undergraduate research assistant after learning about Dr. Lyon’s research in one of her law classes.
 She further deepened her interests in child interviewing after taking Dr. Lyon’s Child Interviewing Practicum.
 She is incredibly passionate about advocating for at-risk children and supporting those who have experienced trauma.
-Gabrielle plans to pursue a masters or PhD in forensic psychology and criminology in hopes of working in the criminal justice system to continue supporting children both in and out of the system.
-Currently in the lab, Gabrielle oversees research projects related to case management in court related manners, directly overseeing the undergraduate research assistants’ work, and serves as a liaison between the court and the lab.
+Gabrielle plans to pursue a master’s in forensic psychology in hopes of working in the criminal justice system to continue supporting children both in and out of the system.
+Currently in the lab, Gabrielle oversees case management, reviewing and tracking reports on children’s statements and histories, and directly supervises the undergraduate research assistants’ work.
+She also conducts and assists with forensic interviews of youth who have experienced sexual abuse and serves as a liaison to the court by requesting police body cam footage for use alongside forensic interviews.
 In her free time, she loves cooking, exercising, and thrifting.

 Allison Larkins